sp2ong/HBMonv2/README.md

        if int(float(p[9])) > 2:

     In directory sysinfo/ you can find info on how to setup display SYSTEM Info data in Monitor.
+    You can install ezSM to monitor your server: https://www.ezservermonitor.com/

     I recommend that you do not use the BRIDGE_INC = True option to display bridge information (if you have multiple bridges displaying this information will increase the CPU load,